 Importance of Add-On Options

 Pricey add-ons, such as splash guards, alarm systems, and tinted windows, don’t always add value to used cars.
-In fact, once a car is two or three years old, they may have little effect on value at all, according to some experts.
+In fact, once a car is two or three years old, they may have little effect on value at all.

 The value of your car will change from year to year as it ages, and supply and demand shift.
 Staying on top of your car’s value can help you make informed decisions about your net worth, as well as decisions about when to sell or trade in your vehicle for a new car.